Double Chooz: Inner and outer vetos

-The inner veto surrounds the buffer vessel with a 50 cm thick layer of scintillating mineral oil.
-In addition, it has 78 8-inch PMTs distributed on the top, bottom and sides.
-This inner veto layer serves as an active veto layer for muons and fast neutrons.
-The surrounding 15 cm thick steel casing further serves to shield against external γ-rays.
-The outer veto covers the top of the detector tank.
-It consists of strips with a 5 cm x 1 cm cross section laid in orthogonal directions.
+The inner veto surrounded the buffer vessel with a 50 cm thick layer of scintillating mineral oil.
+In addition, it had 78 8-inch PMTs distributed on the top, bottom and sides.
+This inner veto layer served as an active veto layer for muons and fast neutrons.
+The surrounding 15 cm thick steel casing further served to shield against external γ-rays.
+The outer veto covered the top of the detector tank.
+It consisted of strips with a 5 cm x 1 cm cross section laid in orthogonal directions.

 Data collection

-Signals from the inner detector and the inner veto are recorded by 8-bit flash ADC electronics with a sampling rate of 500 MHz.
-The trigger threshold for the detectors is set to 350 keV, much lower than the 1.02 MeV expected of the electron anti-neutrinos.
+Signals from the inner detector and the inner veto were recorded by 8-bit flash ADC electronics with a sampling rate of 500 MHz.
+The trigger threshold for the detectors was set to 350 keV, much lower than the 1.02 MeV expected of the electron anti-neutrinos.

-For several years Double Chooz has operated with only the far detector and has used models such as Bugey4 to calculate the expected flux.
-The completed near detector will allow increased precision in the next years of data taking.
+For several years Double Chooz had operated with only the far detector and had used models such as Bugey4 to calculate the expected flux.